eitanaka/DL_Final_Project_Group7/README.md

 ### George Washington University, Columbian College of Arts & Sciences

 ## Overview
-This repository contains the work of Group 7 for the DATS 6303 Deep Learning course at George Washington University.
-Our project focuses on creating realistic dog images using Generative Adversarial Networks (GANs), particularly exploring the capabilities of Deep Convolutional GANs (DCGANs) and Unit2D diffusers.
+This project aims to generate realistic dog images using GANs, with a focus on DCGANs and Unit2D diffusers.

 ## Project Structure
+- `Code`: Contains all code files including data preprocessing and model training scripts.
+(Details in the Code folder)
+- `Group-Project-Proposal`: Initial project proposal outlining the objectives and methodology.
+- `Final-Group-Project-Presentation`: Presentation slides detailing the project findings and results.
+- `Final-Group-Project-Report`: Comprehensive report including detailed analysis, results, and discussions.
+- `Individual-Project-Reports`: Contributions and reports from each team member.

 ## Installation and Usage
-(Provide instructions on how to set up and use the project)
+(Instructions for setting up and running the project)

 ## Contributors
-- Cody Yu
-- Kismat Khatri
-- Jeffrey Hu
-- Ei Tanaka
+- List of team members

+## License
+(Information about the license, if applicable)

+## Acknowledgments
+(Acknowledgments to people, resources, or institutions)

+For more details, please refer to individual files and folders.